Hiro427/creader/README.md

 **As of February 8th, 2025**

-I wrote this project to learn Bash using only Non AI sources, if you see anything I my might've missed or something to improve the script, feel free to open an issue.
+I wrote this project to learn Bash doing my best to not use chatgpt for anything other than general syntax questions, if you see anything I my might've missed or something to improve the script, feel free to open an issue.

 The Keymaps situation is far from perfect.
 Sometimes depending on the current application state, Ctrl+c doesn't stop all of the processes.
 See Keymaps Section for more details.